evert/evert.github.com/_posts/http/2018-11-20-401-unauthorized.md

 authentication credentials are required.
 It could also mean that the provided credentials were incorrect.

+The name `Unauthorized` can be a bit confusing, and was regarded as a bit of misnomer. `401` is strictly used for Authentication.
+In cases where you want to indicate to a client that they simply aren't allowed to do something, you need [`403 Forbidden`][11] instead.

 When a server sends back `401`, it must also send back a `WWW-Authenticate` header.
 This header tells a client what kind of authentication scheme the server expects.